bitcoineler/D/README.md

 - The prefix for D is [19iG3WTYSsbyos3uJ733yK4zEioi1FesNU](https://genesis.bitdb.network/query/1FnauZ9aUH2Bex6JzdcV4eNX7oLSSEbxtN/ewogICJ2IjogMywKICAicSI6IHsKICAgICJmaW5kIjogewogICAgICAiaW4uZS5hIjogIjE5aUczV1RZU3NieW9zM3VKNzMzeUs0ekVpb2kxRmVzTlUiLAogICAgICAib3V0LnMxIjogIiQiCiAgICB9LAogICAgInNvcnQiOiB7CiAgICAgICJ0aW1lc3RhbXAiOiAxCiAgICB9LAogICAgImxpbWl0IjogMTAKICB9Cn0=), generated using [Bitcom](https://bitcom.bitdb.network)

-The sender of the transaction will alway be an "owner" of the state = first input address will be able to change the state again.
+The sender of the transaction will always be an "owner" of the state = first input address will be able to change the state again.

 D:// transactions comes in 2 variants.